f-strieg/MyoUnityAndroidPlugin/README.md

 1. Import MyoPlugin and Plugins folder into your Unity project.
 2. Open "MyoPlugin/Demo/Scenes/MyoDemoScene.unity".
-3. In your Build Settings switch your plattform to Android.
+3. In your Build Settings switch your platform to Android.
 4. In Player Settings you have to set your Bundle Identifier
-5. Also set Minimum API Level 18 (Android 4.3 'Jelly Bean').
+5. Also set minimum API Level 18 (Android 4.3 'Jelly Bean').
 Everything else in Player Settings should be optional.
 6. Now you should be able to build and deploy to your Android device.

 ## Using the Demo

 1. First you must pair your Myo device.
 Press the "AttachToAdjacent" button then 'bump' Myo gently to your device.
-Note: Currently no other Attach mehtod is implemented, see "Known Issues".
+Note: Currently no other attach method is implemented, see "Known Issues".
-2. You should immediately gain control of the Cube's rotation.
+2. You should immediately gain control of the cube's rotation.
 Poses and Orientation will be displayed as well.
-You can use Myo vibration, Uninitialize the Plugin and Initialize it again using the buttons.
+You can use Myo vibration, uninitialize the plugin and initialize it again using the buttons.

 ## The API

 When you build your own scene, you simply need to have a GameObject thats called "MyoManager" with the MyoManger script attached to it.
-For "out of the box" use there is also an Prefab included which you can drag into your scene.
-You now can start the Plugin via "MyoManager.Initialize", the other methods are called in the same manner.
+For an out of the box solution, there is also a prefab included which you can drag into your scene.
+You now can start the plugin via "MyoManager.Initialize", the other methods are called in the same manner.
 The code below represents the methods which can be called using the MyoManger.

 ```C#